pvlugter/akka/akka-docs-new/src/main/paradox/scala/general/actor-systems.md

 includes the following suggestions:

 >
- * Do the blocking call within an actor (or a set of actors managed by a router [@ref:[Java](../java/routing.md), @ref:[Scala](../scala/routing.md)]), making sure to configure a thread pool which is either dedicated for this purpose or sufficiently sized.
+ * Do the blocking call within an actor (or a set of actors managed by a
+@ref:[router](../routing.md)), making sure to configure a thread pool which is either dedicated for this purpose or sufficiently sized.
  * Do the blocking call within a `Future`, ensuring an upper bound on the number of such calls at any point in time (submitting an unbounded number of tasks of this nature will exhaust your memory or thread limits).